Properties of Orlon Acrylic Fabric

 Resilience

 It has excellent resilience and, therefore, will not wrinkle easily.
-Fabrics of Orlon staple are not as lively in springing out from a creased position as polyester or wool, but they are still good in this respect.
+Fabrics of Orlon staple are not as lively in springing out from a creased position as polyester or wool, but they are still satisfactory in this respect.
 High resilience makes Orlon desirable for men’s slacks and suits as well as for women’s dresses.

 Drapability